 - Founded and directed the Guateca Study Abroad Summer Program in Guatemala Summer 2011 and 2012

 Contribution to the curriculum

 - Fall 2014 – present.
 Developed and implementing “Parallel Pedagogy” open online curriculum for PHYS-141, Introductory Mechanics, where students learn concepts simultaneously.
-Results published in The Physics Teacher, indicate students learn to think more like experts.
-This curriculum is made publicly available with two textbooks, ~100 videos (with associated questions), tests, homework, and solutions, through my Parallel Pedagogy Support Website, an announcement in OpenStax, and an announcement in OERcommons.
+Two publications in The Physics Teacher, indicate students have superior ability to apply concepts.
+This curriculum is made publicly available with three textbooks, ~100 interactive videos (with associated questions), tests, homework, and solutions, through my Parallel Pedagogy Support Website, an announcement in OpenStax, and an announcement in OERcommons.

 - Fall 2014 – present.
 Developed “flipped classroom” instruction for PHYS-141, with ~100 instructional videos on YouTube.